New Bill Proposes Salary Cut For Mayorkas Unless Accurate Border Crossing Numbers Reported

 Mayorkas, who currently makes a salary of $203,500 a year, could theoretically see his annual salary decline by over $50,000 if he missed the deadline for 12 consecutive months.

-The embattled DHS Secretary has been accused of intentionally delaying border encounter figure releases to hide the true extent of the .
+The embattled DHS Secretary has been accused of intentionally delaying border encounter figure releases to hide the true extent of the border crisis.
 “By strategically holding the release of these numbers until the Friday before Christmas, Department of Homeland Security Secretary Alejandro Mayorkas is unabashedly showing the full measure of his duplicity,” Chairman of the House Homeland Security Committee Mark Green (R-TN) charged after the November 2023 figures were released just days before Christmas.

 Mayorkas’ delayed release of the figures was not unique to November.
 In 2023, the figures for August weren’t released until Friday, September 22nd; the September figures were released Saturday, October 21st; and the December 2023 figures weren’t released until Friday, January 26th.
 All the releases showed near record-breaking immigration levels and caused a wave of negative headlines for the administration.